qmonnet/bpftool-docs/content/en/docs/overview/index.md

 Some other use cases fall into a second category: BPF developers may integrate bpftool into their workflow, in order to generate "BPF skeletons" for bootstrapping applications, to link separate BPF object files, or to produce specific BTF objects.
-More details are available in the [Build with bpftool][workflow] section of this documentation.
+More details are available in section [Build with bpftool][workflow].

 ## Other bpftool features

-The third section, [Extra features][extra], introduces additional functionalities that address more specific use cases, such as profiling BPF programs or probing the host for supported BPF features.
+The third section, [Extra features][extra], introduces additional functionalities of bpftool that address more specific use cases, such as profiling BPF programs or probing the host for supported BPF features.

 [install]: {{< ref "docs/installation" >}}
 [manage]: {{< ref "docs/manage" >}}